 Northern Great Lakes Synod Faith at Home: Resources that you can use at home for your faith journey.

-Worship from Home: Liturgy from Rev. Grant Van Lishout at Marywood.
+Worship from Home: Liturgy form Rev. Grant Van Lishout at Marywood.

 The Word of the Lord Thanks be to God